caffeine-addictt/waku/.github/CONTRIBUTING.md

 2. Select the template that better fits your issue.
 3. Read the instructions carefully and write within the template guidelines.
 4. Submit it and wait for support.

+## Code Quality

+> [!IMPORTANT]
+> To ensure our script can be ran directly with `Node.js`,
+> without any additional install or build steps,
+> the use of any external libraries or packages is not allowed.
+>
+> (This does not apply to development dependencies.)

+To prevent any unintentional errors, we develop this project with [TypeScript](https://www.typescriptlang.org/).